BaiTheBest/SAMC/README.md

 # SAMC
-This is the GitHub repo for the paper *"[Saliency-Augmented Memory Completion for Continual Learning](https://epubs.siam.org/doi/pdf/10.1137/1.9781611977653.ch28)"* published at SIAM SDM 2023.
+This is the GitHub repo for the paper *"Saliency-Augmented Memory Completion for Continual Learning"* published at SIAM SDM 2023 ([link]((https://epubs.siam.org/doi/pdf/10.1137/1.9781611977653.ch28)).

 Our code is built upon the following repo: